 5 Star Sofitel Buenos Aires Recoleta Hotel: The Sofitel offers a luxurious, authentic and exclusive experience in the heart of the Recoleta neighborhood.
 The hotel offers easy access to the city's main tourist attractions and boasts elegant and spacious rooms, a heated pool, fitness center, outdoor garden and modern art exhibitions in the lobby.
 Sofitel Buenos Aires Recoleta Hotel is opposite the Patio Bullrich shopping mall and just one block away from the prestigious Alvear Avenue.

-- 2 Nights, Double Occupancy Standard Room at 5-Star Sofitel Buenos Aires Hotel (or similar)
+- 2 Nights, Double Occupancy Standard Room at 5-Star Sofitel, or Palladio Buenos Aires Hotel (or similar)

 - 2 Breakfasts

 - Your choice of wine tasting or tango lessons

 - Private tour with local guide in Buenos Aires

 - All transportation